USS Yorktown (CV-10): 1945–1955

-1953–1955

 In June 1952, she was ordered reactivated, and work began on her at Puget Sound.
 On 15 December 1952, she was placed in commission, in reserve, at Bremerton.
 Her conversion continued into 1953 and she conducted post-conversion trials late in January.
 On 20 February 1953, Yorktown was placed in full commission as an attack carrier (CVA), with Captain William M. Nation in command.
 The aircraft carrier conducted normal operations along the west coast through most of the summer of 1953.
 On 3 August, she departed San Francisco on her way to the Far East.
 She arrived in Pearl Harbor and remained there until 27 August, at which time she continued her voyage west.
 On 5 September, the carrier arrived in Yokosuka, Japan.
 She put to sea again on 11 September to join TF 77 in the Sea of Japan.
 The Korean War armistice had been signed two months earlier; and, therefore, the carrier conducted training operations rather than combat missions.
 She served with TF 77 until 18 February 1954, at which time she stood out of Yokosuka on her way home.
 She made a stop at Pearl Harbor along the way and then moored at Alameda once more on 3 March.

 After a brief repair period at Hunters Point Naval Shipyard, Yorktown put to sea to serve as a platform for the filming of the Academy Award-nominated short subject documentary film Jet Carrier.
 She conducted further, more routine, operations along the west coast until 1 July, at which time she headed back to the Orient.
 She stopped at Pearl Harbor from 8–28 July before continuing on to Manila, where she arrived on 4 August.
 Yorktown operated out of the Manila-Subic Bay area, conducting 7th Fleet maneuvers, for the duration of the deployment.
 She did, however, take periodic breaks from that schedule to make frequent port visits to Yokosuka; and, during the Christmas holidays, she made a liberty call at Hong Kong on the Chinese coast.
 In January 1955, she was called upon to help cover the evacuation of Nationalist Chinese from the Tachen Islands located near the communist-controlled mainland.
 Yorktown entered Yokosuka for the last time on 16 February 1955 but departed again on 18 February to return home.
 After an overnight stop at Pearl Harbor on 23–24 February, she resumed her voyage east and arrived in Alameda on 28 February.
-On 21 March 1955, she was placed in reserve while still in commission at the Puget Sound Naval Shipyard where she was to receive extensive modifications—most significantly, an angled flight deck to increase her jet aircraft launching capability.
-She completed her conversion that fall, and on 14 October was placed back in full commission.